WebAssembly/spec/proposals/gc/Overview.md

 * (mutually) recursive function types
 * down casts

-The down cast for the closure environment is necessary because expressing a static type system would require first-class generics and existential types.
+The down cast for the closure environment is necessary because statically type checking it would require first-class generics and existential types.

 Note that this example shows just one way to represent closures ("display closures").
 WebAssembly should provide primitives that allow high-level language compilers to choose specific, efficient representations for closures in their source programs.